-Once prospects have found you and have signed up, providing newsletter content is a valuable way to not only keep in touch but also continue sharing educational materials that lead prospects farther down the content marketing funnel.
+Once prospects have found you and have signed up, providing newsletter content is a valuable way to not only keep in touch but also continue sharing educational materials that lead prospects further down the content marketing funnel.

 It takes an average of eight points of contact, or touchpoints, to make a sale.
 Newsletters are a great way to keep reaching out to prospects.
-Just try not to be too overwhelming in your emails.
+Just try not to be too overwhelming in your email marketing initiatives.
 (We all know those companies that go way too far … it’s annoying.
 And you don’t want to be marked as spam.)
 And remember — educational and helpful is the goal.

-Webinars are a great way to get out there and share valuable insight about your products and services.
+Webinars, online and interactive events that can be presentations or interactive workshops and training, are a great way to get out there and share valuable insight about your products and services.

 Consider hosting cross-branded content by inviting someone from another company who is relevant in the industry to join you, thereby boosting your brand awareness.
 Record these events and upload them to your website or YouTube channel so they continue educating and drawing in prospects.